 Children with Special Educational Needs will have some aspects of learning, behavioural or medical difficulties that call for provision that is different from or additional to normal quality first teaching.
-The earlier that a need is identified the quicker that appropriate action can be taken to support the child and their progress.
+The earlier that a need is identified, the quicker that appropriate action can be taken to support the child and their progress.

-The school uses the recommended graduated approach for the identification, assessment of and provision of pupils with SEN. This involves a decision making process based on in-class assessments and pupil tracking.

-The Special Educational Needs Coordinator is consulted about decisions involving SEN for a particular child and to discuss suitable provision and intervention.
+The school uses the recommended graduated approach for the identification, assessment of and provision of pupils with SEND.
+This involves a decision making process based on in-class assessments and pupil tracking.
+The Special Educational Needs Coordinator is consulted about decisions involving SEND for a particular child and to discuss suitable provision and intervention.

-If a pupil is deemed to have SEN then the class teacher will produce an SEN Support Plan which outlines their needs and strategies for support.
-They follow the Assess, Plan, Do, Review process from the SEN Code of Practice and every plan is reviewed at the end of each term; unless it is deemed necessary to review these earlier.
+If a pupil is deemed to have SEND then the class teacher will produce an SEND Pupil Support Plan which outlines their needs and strategies for support.
+They follow the Assess, Plan, Do, Review process from the SEND Code of Practice and every plan is reviewed at the end of each term; unless it is deemed necessary to review a particular plan earlier.

-Pupils with persistent challenging behaviour which contravenes our Behaviour Policy will have access to a range of behaviour support strategies and reasonable adjustments to meet their needs; examples of these adjustments may include an SEN Support Plan, a Behaviour Intervention Plan (BIP), support from a Specialist Behaviour Teacher/PRU, time out, positive reward systems, social skills groups, individual therapy sessions with our in-house Child Therapist and Wellbeing Lead and our lunch time 'Aviary' for children who are unable to cope on the busy main playground.
-This is not an exhaustive list: each child is different, and each reasonable adjustment will be unique in its design to support them to succeed.
+Pupils with persistent challenging behaviour, which contravenes our Behaviour and Relationships Policy will have access to a range of behaviour support strategies (in line with our HOH approach) and reasonable adjustments to meet their needs; examples of these adjustments may include an SEND Support Plan, a Pupil Intervention Plan (PIP), support from a Specialist Behaviour Teacher/PRU, time out, positive reward systems, social skills groups, individual therapy sessions with our in-house Child Therapist and Wellbeing Lead and our lunch time 'Aviary' for children who are unable to cope on the busy main playground.
+This is not an exhaustive list: each child is different, and each adjustment will be unique in its design to support them to succeed.